 Our vision is to position the School of Health Professions at EVMS at the forefront of teaching and learning through distance education and instructional technology among health education schools.

 In order to achieve our vision, the office takes its mission to foster, promote and disseminate innovation, best practice and research in distance education and instructional technology within the School of Health Professions.

 - Promote and disseminate research-based approaches to distance learning through collaborating with individual faculty and programs to design, develop, analyze, and reflect on their distance learning

 - Foster and sustain a culture that practices, values, and rewards technology innovation in teaching and learning as vital forms of scholarship

 - Cultivate a community of faculty-saff-practitioners-scholars where the theory and practice of distance learning and instructional technology are shared through DLIT website, forums, workshops, working groups and other programs

-Distance Learning is located in Lester Hall on the 3rd floor.
+The Office of Distance Education is located in Lester Hall on the 3rd floor.
 When you walk off the elevator there are two glass doors on the wall directly in front of you.
 We are the office directly behind the glass door on the right (next to the TV monitor).